abertschi/auto-web-auth/README.md

 ===========================

 This piece of software autoconnects a web authentification based wireless-network.
-The project was launched tue to a request by ourselves to autologin into the web authentificated network of our school.
+The project was launched due to a request by ourselves to autologin into the web authentificated network of our school.

 ## Basic ideas